appscode/blog/content/post/proxysql-one-2022.06.01/index.md

 Defaulted container "mysql" out of: mysql, mysql-coordinator, mysql-init (init) root@mysql-server-0:/#
 ```
-* Log into the MySQL console with root password.
+* Log in to the MySQL console with root password.
 ```shell
 root@mysql-server-0:/# mysql -uroot -p$MYSQL_ROOT_PASSWORD
 mysql: [Warning] Using a password on the command line interface can be insecure.